Vermont State Infrastructure Bank (SIB)

 Use of Proceeds

-- Construction of certain rail transit facilities;
+- Construction of certain rail transit or public transit facilities;

 - Construction and/or installation of electric vehicle charging stations and natural gas refueling stations available for public use.